Children and Youth PEACE Program (Previously CWWA)

-The Children Who Witness Abuse Program
+The Children and Youth PEACE Program

 This program provides support counselling for children and youth aged 4-18 who have been exposed to or who have experienced domestic violence and/or serious family conflict.

 We apply specialized knowledge of working with children and use a variety of client-centered approaches.

 - To break the cycle of violence and educate children and youth about violence and various types of abuse.

 - To help children develop healthy coping skills, conflict resolution skills, problem-solving skills, communication skills, and self-esteem.

 - To help children and youth understand feelings and find healthy ways to express them.

 - This is a free program.

 How can I find out more about the Children's PEACE program or register my child or youth in the program?